 —Extended Capabilities field format

-The set of valid extended capabilities is defined in Table 6.
-An Extended Capabilities field corresponding to a Capability ID can appear in any order, and does not appear more than once, in the EDMG Capabilities element.
-If an Extended Capabilities field corresponding to a Capabilities ID is not present in a transmitted EDMG Capabilities element, the transmitting STA does not support any of the mechanisms defined for the Capability ID.
+The set of valid extended capabilities subelements is defined in Table 6.
+An Extended Capabilities subelement corresponding to an Extended Capabilities subelement ID can appear in any order, and does not appear more than once, in the EDMG Capabilities element.
+If an Extended Capabilities subelement corresponding to an Extended Capabilities subelement ID is not present in a transmitted EDMG Capabilities element, the transmitting STA does not support any of the mechanisms defined for the Extended Capability subelementID.

-—Capabilities IDs
+—Extended Capabilities subelement IDs